 Sales teams

 You’re a salesperson.
 You want to be out doing what you do best, not bothering with dull admin tasks.
-Now, thanks to digital contracts, you can reduce the time it takes to sign by up to 8x.
+Now, thanks to digital contracts, you can massively reduce the time it takes to sign.
+Days or weeks can become hours.
 The result?
 You can sell more, and increase that all-important ARR.

 Whether you’re e-signing with digital contracts, you save a lot of time and admin work, no matter what department you’re in.
 But you can compound that thanks to Cloud storage.
 Just as your phone stores your photos and videos in a Cloud, Oneflow keeps your contracts in a digital archive, which can be recalled at any time at the click of a button.
 It really is an all-in-one solution for your platform.